Fornaxian/pixeldrain_web/res/include/md/api.md

 ## Authentication

-The methods for uploading and retrieving files don't require an API key.
-The methods for creating and retrieving lists also don't require an API key.
-All methods which delete or modify a resource **do** require an API key.
+All methods which create, modify or delete a resource require an API key.
 API keys can be obtained from your user account's [API keys page](/user/api_keys).

 To use the API key you need to enter it in the password field of [HTTP Basic Access